entropyxyz/entropy-docs/README.md

 ## License

-- Most things in `/docs` are licensed under [MIT](./LICENSE) unless otherwise specified.
+- Most things in `/content` are licensed under [MIT](./LICENSE) unless otherwise specified.
+- The theme for this site is modified version of [Imfing's Hextra theme](https://github.com/imfing/hextra) used under the [MIT license](https://github.com/imfing/hextra/blob/e3b582676e5db64078053db99e3636e5b6311874/LICENSE).
-- Docusaurus is _currently_ [MIT](https://github.com/facebook/docusaurus/blob/main/LICENSE) licensed.
-The maintainers of _this_ repository have no control over what license Facebook, and thus the Docusaurus team, apply to their code.
+- Hugo is _currently_ licensed under the [Apache 2.0 License](https://github.com/gohugoio/hugo/blob/439f07eac4706eb11fcaea259f04b3a4e4493fa1/LICENSE).
+The maintainers of _this_ repository have no control over what license the Hugo team apply to their code.